 What are they?

-It is important to note that each tax relief has specific eligibility criteria, timings, deadlines and requirements, so consultation on any specific works with a professional is essential to determine which tax relief is applicable to your specific situation.
-The legislation and deadlines are updated often without notice.
+It is important to note that each tax relief has specific eligibility criteria, timings, deadlines and requirements, so consultation on any specific works with a professional (in the first instance a Geometra or Architetto) is essential in order to determine which tax relief is applicable to your specific situation, depending on works done or to be done.
+The legislation, guidance, deadlines, and requirements/procedures to secure any tax relief have been and continue to be constantly updated.

 Tax Credit for renovation/refurbishment work